-Message queues provide an asynchronous communications mechanism in which the sender and the receiver of a message do not contact each other.
-Nor do they need to communicate with the message queue at the same time.
-When a sender places a messages onto a queue, it is stored until the recipient receives them.
+Message queues provide an asynchronous communications mechanism in which the sender and the receiver of a message do not contact each other, nor do they need to communicate with the message queue at the same time.
+When a sender places a message onto a queue, it is stored until the recipient receives them.

 A basic message queue system can also be set up without using RabbitMQ.
 In this system, a MySQL adapter stores messages in the database.
 Three database tables (